 If you’re considering joining a trial, you’ll also want to ask about the chances that you’ll be on the actual drug versus a placebo, which is an inactive compound.
 You’ll also want to understand if you’ll eventually be able to get on the actual drug and when that will be.

 “In order to do evidence-based scientific studies, we give some of the patients the actual medicine, and some of the patients get a pill that has nothing in it,” Dr. Pandya said.
-“And the reason we do that is because sometimes just taking a pill with nothing in it can actually make you feel your condition is better, and that’s called the placebo effect.”
+“And the reason we do that is because sometimes just taking a pill with nothing in it can actually be associated with improvement in your condition, and that’s called the placebo effect.”

 The study investigator should be able to tell you the percentage of people who will be on the active drug versus the placebo.
 “For example, perhaps 80 percent of the patients will be on the medicine, but 20 percent will be on the placebo — so you’ve got a four out of five chance of being on the medicine,” Dr. Pandya said.
 “It’s possible that you’ll be more comfortable participating in a study in which you have a higher chance of being on the actual medicine versus a placebo.”